EffectOrientedProgramming/book/Chapters/01_Preface.md

 The code examples are available at: [github.com/EffectOrientedProgramming/examples](https://github.com/EffectOrientedProgramming/examples)

 The code in this book uses a Scala 3 language syntax that might be unfamiliar, even to Scala developers.
-Since our focus is on the concepts of Effect Oriented Programming we've tried to make the code examples very readable, even on mobile devices.
+Since our focus is on the concepts of Effect Oriented Programming, we've tried to make the code examples very readable, even on mobile devices.
-To accomplish this, when functions have single parameters we generally use Scala 3's Significant Indentation style.
+To accomplish this, when functions have single parameters we generally use Scala 3's *significant indentation*:
-For example:

 ```scala 3 mdoc:compile-only
 import zio.*